thtroyer/yet-another-rock-game/README.txt

 Spacebar -- bullets.
 q -- Quit.

-I indend to add scoring, limited lives, and some general playability fixes and tweaks in the next version.
+I intend to add scoring, limited lives, and some general playability fixes and tweaks in the next version.

 Enjoy.